andytriboletti/openspace-swift/README.md

 https://blog.openspace.greenrobot.com

 # Assets License and where they came from
-• All the images are from NASA or are public domain from places like Pexels.com
+• All the images are from NASA or are public domain from places like Pexels.com or created by me

 # Video
 https://www.youtube.com/watch?v=VikmTcxnLc0